Home Information Pack: Reception

 On 15 May 2007 the Royal Institution of Chartered Surveyors (RICS) started Judicial Review proceedings against the Department for Communities and Local Government for what they regarded as the department's failure to carry out a full consultation on HIPs.

 Despite the above objections to the HIPs scheme, RICS were already providing courses on Home Inspection and Domestic Energy Assessment, as well as courseware manuals for the professions of Home Inspector & Domestic Energy Assessor.

 There were fears that the up-front cost involved may put off some people from putting their house on the market, which may in turn depress the housing market.

-The property industry has been largely against these changes. but the government said the new system would leave all homeowners better off.
+The property industry had been largely against these changes. but the government said the new system would leave all homeowners better off.

 The National Association of Estate Agents held the view that the legislation was unnecessary, did not cover the important reasons why home sales and purchase transactions fall through, and that the cost was too high.

 Britain's largest independent estate agency, Spicerhaart, initially called for a boycott of the home information packs scheme, although then revised this position to one of full support.

 In contrast, the introduction of HIPs was originally supported by Which?, who believe that they could reduce the number of failed transactions resulting from problems that can be identified at an early stage.
-The organisation has since withdrawn its support following the Government's decision to postpone the introduction of Home Condition Reports.
+The organisation subsequently withdrew its support following the Government's decision to postpone the introduction of Home Condition Reports.

 The Conservative Party, when in Opposition, stated that they planned to scrap the legislation, calling it 'expensive and deficient red tape'.
 Indeed, Conservative opposition to HIPs was instrumental in a defeat in the House of Lords, where peers voted by 186 to 160 in favour of abandoning the packs.
 This brought them in conflict with the Association of Home Information Pack Providers.

+Suspension and abolition

+On 12 May 2010 the incoming Conservative–Liberal Democrat coalition government announced an intention to scrap Home Information Packs.
+The requirement for property sellers to provide HIPs was suspended on 20 May, effective the following day.
+The Localism Act 2011 formally repealed the Home Information Pack legislation on 15 January 2012.

+Equivalent in Scotland

 Under Part 3 of the Housing (Scotland) Act 2006, a person who is responsible for marketing a house must provide a Home Report to any prospective purchasers.
-To do this you will need to commission a Chartered Surveyor (or approved provider) to carry out the Single Survey and Energy Report.
-You must also complete a Property Questionnaire.
+To do this the seller will need to commission a Chartered Surveyor (or approved provider) to carry out the Single Survey and Energy Report.
+The seller must also complete a Property Questionnaire.

-On 12 May 2010 the incoming Conservative – Liberal Democrat coalition government announced an intention to scrap Home Information Packs.
-The requirement for property sellers to provide HIPs was suspended on 20 May.